huntforhomesaz/cleanout2closing-site/content/guides/assisted-living-move-tucson-what-happens-to-the-house.md

 3. List the property.
    - Professional photos and clear description, including any senior transition context that matters.
-   - Showings timed to respect your parentâ€™s privacy if they are still living in the home.
+   - Showings timed to respect your parent's privacy if they are still living in the home.

 4. Review offers and choose a path.
    - Compare net proceeds and timelines.